Nil-Andreu/leads-manager/README.md

 Inside of the App.js, we are going to bring in a couple of things:
 - store:
 - provider: which will make it possible to use Redux with React.

+We use this Provider as a tag, which will take as a prop the store.